dcslagel/las-util-django/README.md

 -----------
 Caution: This is beta software!

-LAS (Log Ascii Standard - Version 2.0) web utilities in Python/Django
+LAS (Log Ascii Standard - Version 2.0) web utilities in Python/Django.

+The current version is a stand-alone Django site/app combination that runs on a Django development server.

 LAS well log file format versions are written and maintained by
 the Canadian Well Logging Society at